vtexdocs/help-center-content/docs/announcements/en/now-your-store-can-have-up-to-50-000-coupons.md

 ---
-title: Now your store can have up to 50,000 coupons
+title: "Now your store can have up to 50,000 coupons"
 id: 6LwZYyL0sgOCGeWA8SyyiO
 status: PUBLISHED
 createdAt: 2018-07-23T12:46:31.570Z